netdata/blog/blog/2022-11-28-speedtest.md

 #### **How do I solve latency problems?**
 - If your idle latency is high, you have an overall latency problem.
 Try running speedtest on another device, and, if you see the same problem try restarting your router.
 If the problem continues, consider moving your router someplace more central.
-- If your download or upload latency is high, contact your internet service provider (ISP) to see if they can help.
+- If your download or upload latency is high, check your router/network configurations and/or contact your internet service provider (ISP) to see if they can help.

 ### Jitter